 - Minnesota: Summary of Amendment 1 (1990): "Shall the Minnesota Constitution be amended to dedicate not less than 40 percent of the net proceeds from the state lottery to the Minnesota environment and natural resources trust fund for environment, natural resources, and wildlife purposes until the year 2001?”
 The measure was extended to 2025 in 1998.
 Summary of Amendment 1 (1998) "Shall the Minnesota Constitution be amended to extend to the year 2025 the dedication of lottery proceeds to the environment and natural resources trust fund and to maximize the long-term total return to the fund?”

 - Oregon: Summary of the Oregon Lottery Revenues for Parks and Conservation Act, or 1998 Ballot Measure 66: “Amends Constitution: Dedicates Some Lottery Funding To Parks, Beaches; Habitat, Watershed Protection.”

-If properly implemented, dedicated funds from state lottery proceeds can complement the highly successful American System of Conservation Funding in helping conserve our natural resources and expand hunter and angler access to these natural resources.
+If properly implemented, dedicated funds from state lottery proceeds can complement the highly successful American System of Conservation Funding in conserving our natural resources and expanding hunter and angler access to these natural resources.
 As budgetary pressures increase for state fish and wildlife agencies, lottery proceeds can provide a considerable source of revenue, especially if safeguards are put into place to prevent these funds from being diverted into other accounts or uses.
-It is recommended that ballot language concerning establishing such lottery conservation funds include provisions that focus the revenue on natural resource management and on providing access for sportsmen and women.
+It is recommended that ballot language concerning the establishment of such lottery conservation funds include provisions that focus the revenue on natural resource management and on providing access for sportsmen and women.